-On the other hand, the term 'mixed migrant', which is used by some as a shorthand way of referring to a person travelling in a mixed migratory flow whose individual status is unknown or who may have multiple, overlapping reasons for moving, is unclear.
-It can cause confusion and mask the specific needs of refugees and migrants within the movement.
+The term ‘mixed migrant’, which has been used by some as a shorthand way of referring to a person travelling in a mixed movement whose individual status is unknown or who may have multiple, overlapping reasons for moving, is unclear.
+It can cause confusion and mask the specific needs of refugees and migrants.
 It is not recommended.

 10. What about refugees who leave one host country and enter another?
 Aren’t they actually best described as ‘migrants’ if they travel onward from the first country they stayed in?

 A refugee does not cease to be a refugee or become a ‘migrant’ simply because they leave one host country to travel to another.
 A person is a refugee because of the lack of protection by their country of origin.
 Moving to a new country of asylum does not change this, so it does not affect a person’s status as a refugee.
 A person who meets the criteria for refugee status remains a refugee, regardless of the particular route they travel in search of protection or opportunities to rebuild their life, and regardless of the various stages involved in that journey.